NajibHaidar/Reinforcement-Learning---Snake-Game/README.md

 This theoretical framework forms the backbone of our project, enabling us to investigate the impact of varying reward structures and exploration rates on the gameplay of our agent, the snake.

 ### Sec.
 III.
 Algorithm Implementation and Development

+We will only go over **training.py** and **utils.py** since they are the two files involved in training the model and determining how the hyperparameters affect it.

 We begin with the **training.py** file which is the main script that drives the training and analysis of the model.
 It begins by importing the necessary modules and setting some initial hyperparameters.
 Here is a breakdown of the various sections: